eliocamp/metamer/README.md

 <img src="man/figures/README-unnamed-chunk-1-1.png" width="100%" />

-We can check that the satistical properties have been preserved up to 2 significant figures:
+We can check that the statistical properties have been preserved up to 2 significant figures:

 ``` r